ODM2/ODM2/usecases/littlebearriver/littlebearriver_notes.md

 4. Set ODM2.ActionBy.RoleDescription = 'Observer'

 #### FeatureActions for Sensor-Based Data
-Since I used the ODM1 SiteID as the SamplingFeatureID in ODM2 and the ODM1 SeriesID for ActionID in ODM2, I can create this table by just querying the SiteID and SeriesID from the ODM1 SeriesCatalog table.
+Since I used the ODM 1.1.1 SiteID as the SamplingFeatureID in ODM2 and the ODM 1.1.1 SeriesID for ActionID in ODM2, I can create this table by just querying the SiteID and SeriesID from the ODM 1.1.1 SeriesCatalog table.
 But, I have to select DISTINCT time series that do not have DataValues associated with samples (e.g., only sensor-based data)

-1. Set ODM2Core.FeatureActions.SamplingFeatureID = ODM1.SeriesCatalog.SiteID
+1. Set ODM2.FeatureActions.SamplingFeatureID = ODM1.SeriesCatalog.SiteID
-2. Set ODM2Core.FeatureActions.ActionID = ODM1.SeriesCatalog.SeriesID
+2. Set ODM2.FeatureActions.ActionID = ODM1.SeriesCatalog.SeriesID

-#### ResultTypeCV for Sensor-Based Data
-Before I can create records in the ODM2 Results table I have to create a record in the ResultTypeCV table for the appropriate ResultType.
-Eventually, this table should be pre-populated, but for now, I just created the Time Series Coverage ResultType in the script.

 #### Results for Sensor-Based Data
-Similar to Actions, I can just use the SeriesIDs from the ODM1 SeriesCatalog table to identify the Results for sensor-based data from the ODM1 database.
+Similar to Actions, I can just use the SeriesIDs from the ODM 1.1.1 SeriesCatalog table to identify the Results for sensor-based data from the ODM 1.1.1 database.
 But, I first have to set the default value of the ResultUUID field in the ODM2Core.Results table to be a NEWSEQUENTIALID().

-1. Set ODM2Core.Results.ResultID = ODM1.SeriesCatalog.SeriesID
+1. Set ODM2.Results.ResultID = ODM1.SeriesCatalog.SeriesID
-2. Set ODM2Core.Results.ResultUUID = NEWSEQUENTIALID() - this is a SQL Server Function to generate a GUID, and I did this by setting the default value of the Attribute rather than creating a GUID on the fly (i.e., SQL Server generates the GUIS for me)
+2. Set ODM2.Results.ResultUUID = NEWSEQUENTIALID() - this is a SQL Server Function to generate a UUID, and I did this by setting the default value of the Attribute rather than creating a UUID on the fly (i.e., SQL Server generates the UUIDS for me)
-3. Set ODM2Core.Results.FeatureActionID = ODM2Core.FeatureActions.FeatureActionID - this is set for each combination of SiteID and SeriesID from the SeriesCatalog table in ODM1, so have to join on the SeriesCatalog
+3. Set ODM2.Results.FeatureActionID = ODM2Core.FeatureActions.FeatureActionID - this is set for each combination of SiteID and SeriesID from the SeriesCatalog table in ODM 1.1.1, so have to join on the SeriesCatalog
-4. Set ODM2Core.Results.ResultTypeCV = 'Time Series Coverage'
+4. Set ODM2.Results.ResultTypeCV = 'Time series coverage'
-5. Set ODM2Core.Results.VariableID = ODM1.SeriesCatalog.VariableID
+5. Set ODM2.Results.VariableID = ODM1.SeriesCatalog.VariableID
-6. Set ODM2Core.Results.UnitsID = ODM1.SeriesCatalog.VariableUnitsID
+6. Set ODM2.Results.UnitsID = ODM2.Units.UnitsID - had to match the Units by name
-7. Set ODM2Core.Results.TaxonomicClassifierID = NULL - doesn't exist in ODM1 and don't need it for sensor-based data
+7. Set ODM2.Results.TaxonomicClassifierID = NULL - doesn't exist in ODM 1.1.1 and don't need it for sensor-based data
-8. Set ODM2Core.Results.ProcessingLevelID = ODM1.SeriesCatalog.QualityControlLevelID
+8. Set ODM2.Results.ProcessingLevelID = ODM1.SeriesCatalog.QualityControlLevelID
-9. Set ODM2Core.Results.ResultDateTime = current system date, e.g., the time the result was added to the database.
+9. Set ODM2.Results.ResultDateTime = current system date, e.g., the time the result was added to the database.
 10. Calculated the ResultDateTimeUTCOffset from the current system date and the current system date as UTC
-11. Set ODM2Core.Results.ValidDateTime = NULL
+11. Set ODM2.Results.ValidDateTime = NULL
-12. Set ODM2Core.Results.ValidDateTimeUTCOffset = NULL
+12. Set ODM2.Results.ValidDateTimeUTCOffset = NULL
-13. Set ODM2Core.Results.StatusCV = 'Unknown' - ODM1 doesn't have any information about this, so I set to 'Unknown'.
+13. Set ODM2.Results.StatusCV = 'Unknown' - ODM 1.1.1 doesn't have any information about this, so I set to 'Unknown'.
-14. Set ODM2Core.Results.SampledMediumCV = ODM1.SeriesCatalog.SampleMedium
+14. Set ODM2.Results.SampledMediumCV = ODM1.SeriesCatalog.SampleMedium - had to make sure that the terms in the SampleMedium field in the Variables table of my ODM 1.1.1 database match terms in the ODM2 MediumCV
-15. Set ODM2Core.Results.ValueCount = ODM1.SeriesCatalog.ValueCount
+15. Set ODM2.Results.ValueCount = ODM1.SeriesCatalog.ValueCount
-16. Set ODM2Core.Results.IntendedObservationSpacing = 'Unknown' - this doesn't exist in ODM1 and since there is no info, just set to 'Unknown'
+16. Set ODM2.Results.IntendedObservationSpacing = 'Unknown' - this doesn't exist in ODM 1.1.1 and since there is no info, just set to 'Unknown'

 #### TimeSeriesResults for Sensor-Based Data
 Given that I have used the ODM1.SeriesCatalog.SeriesID to identify the ODM2 Result for each sensor-based time series, I can use the SeriesIDs to create the records in the ODM2 TimeSeriesResult table.
-Since ODM1 only had a single OffsetValue, I need to create a new SpatialReference that represents the offset and then I will use just the ODM2 ZLocation to represent the ODM1 offset.
+Since ODM 1.1.1 only had a single OffsetValue, I need to create a new SpatialReference that represents the offset and then I will use just the ODM2 ZLocation to represent the ODM1 offset.
+This may be problematic and may need to be adjusted after the fact.

-1. Set ODM2Results.TimeSeriesResults.ResultID = ODM1.SeriesCatalog.SeriesID
+1. Set ODM2.TimeSeriesResults.ResultID = ODM1.SeriesCatalog.SeriesID
-2. Set ODM2Results.TimeSeriesResults.XLocation = NULL - doesn't exist in ODM1
+2. Set ODM2.TimeSeriesResults.XLocation = NULL - doesn't exist in ODM 1.1.1
-3. Set ODM2Results.TimeSeriesResults.XLocationUnitsID = Null - doesn't exist in ODM1
+3. Set ODM2.TimeSeriesResults.XLocationUnitsID = Null - doesn't exist in ODM 1.1.1
-4. Set ODM2Results.TimeSeriesResults.YLocation = NULL - doesn't exist in ODM1
+4. Set ODM2.TimeSeriesResults.YLocation = NULL - doesn't exist in ODM 1.1.1
-5. Set ODM2Results.TimeSeriesResults.YLocationUnitsID = NULL - doesn't exist in ODM1
+5. Set ODM2.TimeSeriesResults.YLocationUnitsID = NULL - doesn't exist in ODM 1.1.1
-6. Set ODM2Results.TimeSeriesResults.ZLocation = ODM1.DataValues.OffsetValue
+6. Set ODM2.TimeSeriesResults.ZLocation = ODM1.DataValues.OffsetValue
-7. Set ODM2Results.TimeSeriesResults.ZLocationUnitsID = ODM1.OffsetTypes.OffsetUnitsID
+7. Set ODM2.TimeSeriesResults.ZLocationUnitsID = ODM2.Units.UnitsID - had to match to ODM 1.1.1 OffsetUnitsID by matching UnitsName
-8. Set ODM2Results.TimeSeriesResults.SpatialReferenceID = ODM2SamplingFeatures.SpatialReferences.SpatialReferenceID - Here I have to get the SpatialReferenceID for the ODM1 OffsetTypes that I added to ODM2 as SpatialReferences
+8. Set ODM2.TimeSeriesResults.SpatialReferenceID = ODM2SamplingFeatures.SpatialReferences.SpatialReferenceID - Here I have to get the SpatialReferenceID for the ODM 1.1.1 OffsetTypes that I added to ODM2 as SpatialReferences
-9. Set ODM2Results.TimeSeriesResults.IntendedTimeSpacing = NULL - doesn't exist in ODM1
+9. Set ODM2.TimeSeriesResults.IntendedTimeSpacing = NULL - doesn't exist in ODM 1.1.1
-10. Set ODM2Results.TimeSeriesResults.IntendedTimeSpacingUnitsID = NULL - doesn't exist in ODM1
+10. Set ODM2.TimeSeriesResults.IntendedTimeSpacingUnitsID = NULL - doesn't exist in ODM 1.1.1
 11. Set ODM2Results.TimeSeriesResults.AggregationStatisticCV = ODM1.SeriesCatalog.DataType

-**NOTE**:  Not all ODM1 offsets are in the vertical direction and so mapping them all to the ZLocation may be incorrect for some Results.
-This will have to be corrected after the fact because there is no way to interpret the ODM1 Offset.
+**NOTE**:  Not all ODM 1.1.1 offsets are in the vertical direction and so mapping them all to the ZLocation may be incorrect for some Results.
+This will have to be corrected after the fact because there is no way to interpret the ODM 1.1.1 Offset.

 #### TimeSeriesResultValues for Sensor-Based Data
-Given that I have used the ODM1.SeriesCatalog.SeriesID to identify the ODM2 Result for each sensor-based time series, I can use the SeriesIDs to identify the DataValues coming out of my ODM1 database.
-This operation has to filter out any DataValues that have a sample associated with them (I only want sensor-based data).
-But, *while sufficient for my data, this simple filter may not be sufficient for all ODM1 databases*.
+Given that I have used the ODM1.SeriesCatalog.SeriesID to identify the ODM2 Result for each sensor-based time series, I can use the SeriesIDs to identify the DataValues coming out of my ODM 1.1.1 database.
+This operation has to filter out any DataValues that have a SampleID associated with them (I only want sensor-based data).
+But, *while sufficient for my data, this simple filter may not be sufficient for all ODM 1.1.1 databases*.
 For now, I am assuming that DataValues only have Z offsets (see above).
-Again, *while sufficient for my data, this simple filter may not be sufficient for all ODM1 databases that may have different types of offsets*.
-Finally, I am preserving ValueIDs from the ODM1 database so I can go back later and add ODM2 Annotations for ODM1 Qualifiers.
+Again, *while sufficient for my data, this simple filter may not be sufficient for all ODM 1.1.1 databases that may have different types of offsets*.
+Finally, I am preserving ValueIDs from the ODM 1.1.1 database so I can go back later and add ODM2 Annotations for ODM 1.1.1 Qualifiers.

-1. Set ODM2Results.TimeSeriesResultValues.ValueID = ODM1.DataValues.ValueID
+1. Set ODM2.TimeSeriesResultValues.ValueID = ODM1.DataValues.ValueID
-2. Set ODM2Results.TimeSeriesResultValues.ResultID = ODM1.SeriesCatalog.SeriesID
+2. Set ODM2.TimeSeriesResultValues.ResultID = ODM1.SeriesCatalog.SeriesID
-3. Set ODM2Results.TimeSeriesResultValues.DataValue = ODM1.DataValues.DataValue
+3. Set ODM2.TimeSeriesResultValues.DataValue = ODM1.DataValues.DataValue
-4. Set ODM2Results.TimeSeriesResultValues.ValueDateTime = ODM1.DataValues.LocalDateTime
+4. Set ODM2.TimeSeriesResultValues.ValueDateTime = ODM1.DataValues.LocalDateTime
-5. Set ODM2Results.TimeSeriesResultValues.ValueDateTimeUTCOffset = ODM1.DataValues.UTCOffset
+5. Set ODM2.TimeSeriesResultValues.ValueDateTimeUTCOffset = ODM1.DataValues.UTCOffset
-6. Set ODM2Results.TimeSeriesResultValues.CensorCodeCV = ODM1.DataValues.CensorCode
+6. Set ODM2.TimeSeriesResultValues.CensorCodeCV = ODM1.DataValues.CensorCode - had to ensure that all CensorCodes used in my ODM 1.1.1 database matched allowable terms from the ODM2 CensorCodeCV prior to running this.
-7. Set ODM2Results.TimeSeriesResultValues.QualityCodeCV = Unknown - doesn't exist in ODM1 but is required
+7. Set ODM2.TimeSeriesResultValues.QualityCodeCV = 'Unknown' - doesn't exist in ODM 1.1.1 but is required
-12. Set ODM2Results.TimeSeriesResultValues.TimeAggregationInterval = ODM1.SeriesCatalog.TimeSupport
+12. Set ODM2.TimeSeriesResultValues.TimeAggregationInterval = ODM1.SeriesCatalog.TimeSupport
-13. Set ODM2Results.TimeSeriesResultValues.TimeAggregationIntervalUnitsID = ODM1.SeriesCatalog.TimeUnitsID
+13. Set ODM2.TimeSeriesResultValues.TimeAggregationIntervalUnitsID = ODM2.Units.UnitsID - had to match this to the TimeUnitsID from the ODM 1.1.1 SeriesCatalog table by UnitsName.

 ## Implementation Notes for Sample-Based Data ##